yuvalsol/POCOGenerator/README.md

 #### EventsDemo
 Demo code [EventsDemo/Program.cs](Demos/Events/EventsDemo/Program.cs "EventsDemo/Program.cs").

-The demo shows all the events the generator fires while running, how to register to them and lists the properties their event arguments expose.
+The demo shows all the synchronized events that the generator fires while running, how to subscribe to them and lists the properties their event arguments expose.

-The generator doesn't write directly to the Console, but rather create an output-empty generator and then register to events that handle POCO text.
-The POCO text is then passed from the event argument and written to the Console.
+The generator doesn't write directly to the Console, but rather create an output-empty generator and then subscribe to events that handle POCO class text.
+The POCO class text is then passed from the event argument and written to the Console.

 ```cs
 IGenerator generator = GeneratorFactory.GetGenerator();